alexajuno/finitor/README.md

 - Inspired by personal finance tracking needs
 - Built with Python and SQLite
 - Uses Click for CLI interface
+- Uses pandas for data manipulation and export
+- Uses tabulate for formatted table output